-Henry Marten, the provost of Eton taught the princess constitutional history.
+Henry Marten, the provost of Eton, taught the princess constitutional history.
 She also learnt how to speak fluent French from her other governesses and is fluent in German.
-Other lessons including math, history, dancing, art and singing.
+Other lessons included math, history, dancing, art and singing.

-Unlike the younger generation of royals who are all expected to have top schooling, Her Majesty had hands on experience.
-In World War II, the princess was part of the Auxiliary Territorial Service repairing vehicles.
+Unlike the younger generation of royals, who are all expected to have top schooling, Her Majesty had hands-on experience.
+During World War II, the princess was part of the Auxiliary Territorial Service repairing vehicles.

 Thrown into her role as Queen at a young age, Her Majesty quickly and elegantly slipped into her position.
 Lessons can be learnt in books but are nothing without first-hand experience.

-That first-hand experience had to come later then her parent’s would have hoped with the war restricting travel.
-Until the age of 17, Princess Elizabeth mostly stayed at Windsor Castle until at that point she joined her parents in public outings.
+That first-hand experience had to come later than her parents would have hoped, with the war restricting travel.
+Until the age of 17, Princess Elizabeth mostly stayed at Windsor Castle until, at that point, she joined her parents in public outings.
 Taking a full public role at 18.